matomo-org/developer-documentation/docs/generated/master/PiwikTracker.md

 When used, each tracking action is stored until the doBulkTrack method is called.
 This method will send all tracking data at once.

-Note: when you enable bulk tracking, consider calling clearCustomVariables() before setting other attributes to your visitors and requests to track.

 #### Signature

 - It does not return anything.